OscarLiu2000ATL/Neural_Style_Transfer_with_Berserk/README.md

 Time to merge two of my favorite comics together!
 Berserk's apocalyptic style fits the theme of Attack on Titan.

-This is my personal projects for the deep learning course.
+This is my project for the deep learning course.

 Instructor: [Andrew NG] https://www.andrewng.org/